simonehagey/orbdot/docs/source/index.rst

 6. **Saves all the outputs you need**.

- - Comprehensive output files include easy-to-read text summaries of the results, corner plots, weighted samples, best-fit model plots, and more!
+ - Comprehensive output files include easy-to-read text summaries of the results, corner plots, weighted samples, best-fit model plots, and more.

 7. **Built-in functionality for scientific interpretation**.

- - With the :class:`~orbdot.analysis.Analyzer` class, you can easily produce summaries of various theoretical interpretations of the model fit results.
+ - With the :class:`~orbdot.analysis.Analyzer` class, you can easily use the model fit results to determine key quantities under various theoretical frameworks for further interpretation.

 8. **Transparency**.

  - While this package is intended to make complex analyses simple, it is not designed to be a black box.
-Between this website, a published case-study (cite), and well-documented source code, all of the inner workings of OrbDot are discoverable.
+Between this website, a published case-study (CITE), and well-documented source code, all the inner workings of OrbDot are discoverable.

 Contents
 --------